 If you are wondering whether you can upgrade the RAM later on - or maybe add more RAM to a second hand Mac - the answer is probably no, although surprisingly the 2018 MacBook Mini RAM be updated later on - but only by an Apple registered professional.
 Macs are famously hard to upgrade.
 In some cases it can be done, but doing so is almost never easy, and usually highly risky, and will void your warranty.
 Read about how to upgrade your RAM here if you are feeling confident.

 The processor inside the Mac is an important factor to consider if you are choosing between different generations of Macs.
 While you don’t need the fastest processor available for programming, you do want to make sure that you are getting the best processor for your money, especially if you are considering an older, secondhand or refurbished Mac.

 Don’t assume that all the Macs currently being sold by Apple have the same generation of processor inside them.
-The MacBook Air and the Mac mini are still using a processor from 2015 while the rest of the line up are using newer Kaby Lake processors.
+Some Macs were updated in 2019, others in 2018, but there are a few that haven't been updated since 2017 or earlier.
 A processor from an older generation may have an impressive looking GHz, but a newer processor with fewer GHz could actually be faster.

 The other thing to consider is the type of processor.
-Do you need a quad-core, Core i7, or will a dual core, i5 suffice?
+Do you need a 6-core, quad-core, Core i7, or will a dual core, i5 suffice, or even an i3 like you will find in the 2018 Mac mini?
 Or should you be looking at an Xeon workstation such as is offered by the iMac Pro or Mac Pro.
 We can rule our the latter immediately - it’s safe to say you don’t need anything as powerful as an iMac Pro or Mac Pro for programming (unless you are programming something incredibly graphics intensive).

 You shouldn’t need a lot of storage on the basis that your code shouldn’t take up a lot of space - if it does you need to look at your code.